Pablo-VH/so_long/README.md

 ## Introduction

 This project is a small 2D game developed in C. During the project you have to apply the first three projects that you do as a student of 42: `libft`, `ft_printf` and `get_next_line`.
 With them you will have to be able to read `.ber` files (maps) and do error checking.
-In order to be able to develop the project and have a window open showing the `sprites` used the `mlx` is used.
+In order to be able to develop the project and have a window open showing the `sprites` used, the `mlx` is used.

 ## Objective

 The objective is to be able to create a 2d game of any theme.
 The player must be able to collect all the collectibles on the map and reach the exit.
-In the `bonus` The player will encounter enemies, in my case they are fires, and also must reach all the collectibles and reach the exit.
+In the `bonus` the player will encounter enemies, in my case they are fires, and also must reach all the collectibles and reach the exit.
 If the player crashes into any enemy he will lose.

 ## Technologies & Languages used
 - Language:** C